4.6: Techniques that Modulate Brain Activity

 Photo showing a transcranial magnetic stimulation (TMS) coil positioned over a person’s scalp.

 Figure 12.
-A transcranial magnetic stimulation (TMS) coil positioned over a person’s scalp.
+A transcranial magnetic stimulation (TMS) coil placed over a person’s scalp.

 Gene Knockout is a genetic technique used in animals, wherein researchers remove or inactivate a specific gene.
-This allows researchers to study the function of that specific gene in a living organism and its effects on the phenotype.
+This allows researchers to study the function of that gene in a living organism and its effects on the phenotype.
 Gene knockout is considered a “loss-of-function mutation” (what function is lost after knocking out a specific gene?).
 Gene knockouts are used in many organisms including fruit flies, zebrafish, and mice.
-Studies with “knockout mice” have been extremely valuable in understanding the role of genes in brain development, neurological disease, cancer, immune disorders, and even the genes involved in bad breath (Pol et al., 2018).
+Studies using “knockout mice” have been extremely valuable in understanding the role of genes in brain development, neurological disease, cancer, immune disorders, and even the genes involved in bad breath (Pol et al., 2018).
 Gene Knock-in is a related technique, but instead of removing a gene, knock-in inserts a gene.
 Gene knock-in is considered a “gain-of-function mutation” (what function is gained after inserting this gene?).

 Images of the three brainbows of mouse neurons from Lichtman.